chinchalupa/CSSE374-Project/README.md

-General
+<h1>CSSE 374 Project</h1>
+-Milestone 1-

+<h2>General</h2>

 To run our project, run DesignParser with no arguments.
 You will be prompted for some inputs.
+Once you have read and entered in the inputs, take the dot file and run it using dot.exe

 Milestone 1 progress